 (A non-technical/non-legal overview)

-Tax-Exempt “Municipal” Leasing is an umbrella phrase that applies to state, county and municipal governments, special districts and authorities (very generally, entities funded with tax dollars).
+“Tax-exempt municipal leasing” is sometimes misunderstood.
+It is an umbrella phrase that applies to state, county, and municipal governments, special districts, and authorities, not just municipalities. (very generally, entities funded with tax dollars).

 “Tax-exempt” municipal leases and municipal bonds are financial “first cousins.”
 Both are very low-cost methods of financing created by the IRS as incentives for financial institutions and investors to provide very low-interest financing for qualifying governments to acquire essential-use equipment including vehicles, hardware, software, police & fire stations, jails, and maintenance facilities.
 The financial institutions get valuable tax exemptions, while governments like yours reap the benefits of below-market interest rates.
 (The tax-exemption not related to sales, use or other taxes a government is otherwise obligated to pay.)

 (Using your phone?
 Click to call!
 Press ext.
 22 for Government Leasing)